miklevin/MikeLev.in/_posts/2024-11-09-jupyter-notebooks-to-markdown.md

 perspective (including the AI models it uses), until... until, well the SciFi that we're living is even more SciFi that we're living.
 Genies in bottles become very important.
-If you don't have your own genie in a bottle, you've got to use someone else's&#151;at least, if you've got any wishes to fulfill.
+If you don't have your own genie in a bottle, you've got to use someone else's—at least, if you've got any wishes to fulfill.
 And so, it's best to start raising them now.

 `kata.ipynb` is a Jupyter Notebook, and as such has meta-data that you don't